Date of Award:

 Early diagenesis included minor compaction of intertidal or very shallow subtidal deposits, whereas deeper subtidal deposits may have undergone more compaction.
 Cementation occurred early in the inter-tidal or shallow subtidal environment.
 Dolomitization of the Blacksmith by a hypersaline brine is suggested by pseudomorphs after evaporites, authigenic quartz, desiccation features and cloudy dolomite rhombs.
 Chemical analyses for sodium also indicate a hypersaline fluid.
 The association of some of the dolomite with the oolite-shoal environment suggests that the dolomite distribution may be in part facies-controlled.
 The hypersaline brine likely developed on tidal flats south of the area, and percolated through the sediments via refluxion and through the permeable sediments via hydrostatic head.
 The amount of dolomite decreases to the north, farther from the source of the brine.
 As the dolomitizing brine moved downward, the Mg/Ca ratio was lowered so that a ferroan dolomite formed in the subsurface, under reducing conditions.

 Zelazek, David Paul, "Petrology of the Middle Cambrian Blacksmith Formation, Southeastern Idaho and Northernmost Utah" (1981).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6664.